 - 34. Encourage uses on seawall lots that integrate and connect with the surrounding neighborhood and waterfront. - 35.
 Activate and clean up underused northern seawall lot areas, and promote new uses and design that enhance the public realm on the west side of the Embarcadero. - 36.
 Promote design of seawall lot developments along the Embarcadero so they provide physical and visual access to the west side of the Embarcadero, the Embarcadero Historic District, and the Bay, and access to a diverse range of users. - 37.
 Ensure that seawall lot developments: - a.
 Incorporate public-oriented uses that enliven the pedestrian/ground level experience in a variety of ways. - b.
 Provide land uses that, whether oriented to residents, visitors, or workers, support and attract diverse populations to the waterfront. - 38.
 Allow hotels as an acceptable use on seawall lots and Port properties more than 100 feet upland of the Bay shoreline, consistent with Proposition H. - 39.
-Seek state legislation to lift trust restrictions on the remaining seawall lots north of Market Street on a case-by-case basis, only if necessary, and ensure that development includes public-oriented use(s) to activate or enhance the public realm. - 40.
-To support Port capital improvements, generate revenue from a broad range of uses, including non-trust uses (e.g., office, residential, general retail) where permitted by Senate Bill 815 or other state legislation, and invite new ideas to
+After determining a specific development project for any individual seawall lot north of Market Street, seek state legislation to lift trust restrictions on that lot only if necessary and on a case-by-case basis.
+Ensure that development includes public-oriented use(s) to activate or enhance the public realm. - 40.
+To support Port capital improvements, generate revenue from a broad range of uses, including non-trust uses (e.g., office, residential, general retail) where permitted by Senate

-- enhance surrounding neighborhoods and connections across the Embarcadero; support development that is well designed and advances public goals. - 41.
+- Bill 815 or other state legislation, and invite new ideas to enhance surrounding neighborhoods and connections across the Embarcadero; support development that is well designed and advances public goals. - 41.
 Pursue significant financial benefits from seawall lot developments that rely on state legislation, to support historic rehabilitation of piers, waterfront parks, and public access. - 42.
 Comply with applicable City policy regarding provision of affordable housing in new residential development projects and, whenever possible without undermining financial value to the Port, exceed the City's policy. - 43.
 Encourage inclusion of social and common areas that could be available for community meetings to serve on-site or nearby residents. - 44.
 Recognize that parking on seawall lots is a trust use that furthers trust objectives by: - a.
 Accommodating Port visitors who drive from elsewhere in the region or state, especially families with children, seniors, people with disabilities, and tour buses. - b.
 Supporting Port businesses, their service needs, and their employees who are currently underserved by transit (e.g., maritime operators, Fisherman's Wharf businesses). - c.
 Providing a revenue stream for Port capital needs on an interim basis, until other uses are approved. - 45.
 Ensure that seawall lot parking uses are consistent with transportation policies in Chapter 2F and informed by further studies of people visiting the waterfront, delivery and loading needs, and transit and bicycle use.